 Discord tries it again in "Keep Calm And Flutter On".
 Taking advantage of Fluttershy's deep desire to be friends with him, he gets her to promise to never use her Element on him, thereby preventing the others from subduing him again (since all six elements are needed for them to work).
 He then breaks out the Chaos, and presents Fluttershy with a dilemma: she can either sit and watch as he devastates Ponyville... or she can break her promise.
 Instead she simply declares that she doesn't want to be his friend anymore.
 Though he first mocks her for it, a second later he realizes he's feeling genuinely bad about it, and calls the whole thing off for her sake.

 In King of the Hill, Bobby passes a test presented by a group of Buddhist monks (where an array of items are laid down on a blanket), and he is thought to be the reincarnation of the Lama Sanglung because he picked up the lama's cane.
 Before Bobby is confirmed to be the lama's reincarnation, though, he needs to take another test.
 Bobby learns that if he really is the lama, he and Connie can no longer date, but if he doesn't take the test, Connie will dump him anyway.
 When Bobby is told to pick an item on the blanket to confirm if he really is the reincarnation of the lama, he picks Connie's reflection in the mirror.
+The head monk accepts his choice (but doesn't tell them it was the lama's mirror).

 This is actually Doug's biggest skill: being able to find some sort of compromise to a situation.